Kalmyks: Collectivization and revolts

-On 22 January 1922 Mongolia proposed to migrate the Kalmyks during famine in Kalmykia but Russia refused.
-71–72,000 Kalmyks died during the famine.
+On 22 January 1922, Mongolia proposed to migrate the Kalmyks during famine in Kalmykia but Russia refused; 71–72,000 Kalmyks died during the famine.
 The Kalmyks revolted against Russia in 1926, 1930 and 1942–1943.
 In March 1927, Soviet deported 20,000 Kalmyks to Siberia, tundra and Karelia.
 Soviet scientists attempted to convince the Kalmyks and Buryats that they were not Mongols during the 20th century under the demongolization policy.

 In 1929, Joseph Stalin ordered the forced collectivization of agriculture, forcing the Astrakhan Kalmyks to abandon their traditional nomadic pastoralist lifestyle and to settle in villages.
 All Kalmyk herdsmen owning more than 500 sheep were deported to labor camps in Siberia.

 World War II and exile

 In June 1941 the German army invaded the Soviet Union, ultimately taking (some) control of the Kalmyk Autonomous Soviet Socialist Republic.
 In December 1942, however, the Red Army in their turn re-invaded the Republic.
 On 28 December 1943, the Soviet government accused the Kalmyks of collaborating with the Germans and deported the entire population, including Kalmyk Red Army soldiers, to various locations in Central Asia and Siberia.
 Within 24 hours the population transfer occurred at night during winter without notice in unheated cattle cars.

 According to N. F. Bugai, the leading Russian expert on deportations, 4.9% of the Kalmyk population died during the first three months of 1944; 1.5% in the first three months of 1945; and 0.7% in the same period of 1946.
 From 1945 to 1950, 15,206 Kalmyks died and 7843 were born.

 The Kalmyk Autonomous Soviet Socialist Republic was quickly dissolved.
 Its territory was divided and transferred to the adjacent regions, viz., the Astrakhan and Stalingrad Oblasts and Stavropol Krai.
 Since no Kalmyks lived there any longer the Soviet authorities changed the names of towns and villages from Kalmyk names to Russian names.
 For example, Elista became Stepnoi.

+Around half of (97–98,000) Kalmyk people died in exile.
+The government of the Soviet Union forbade teaching Kalmyk Oirat during the deportation.